Interpolation and inverse problems in spectral Barron spaces: Inverse problems in spectral Barron spaces

 Below, we shall utilize Barron's fundamental result from his seminal work~\cite{MR1237720} concerning approximation by neural networks within the framework of spectral Barron spaces.
 Our objective here is not to delve into the latest advancements in refining approximation rates.
 Rather, we aim to present a distinct perspective on this problem.

 The fundamental approximation rates are derived using probabilistic arguments, relying on the fact that any given function can be represented as an expectation with respect to some probability measure.
 Additionally, the identification of an appropriate Hilbert space plays a crucial role.
 This combination allows us to conclude that the Mean Integrated Squared Error (MISE) is bounded by a parametric rate of~$1/n$.
-In this context, we will demonstrate this relationship by employing a specific integral operator.
+In principle, such result was shown in~\cite{Xu2020CiCP}.
+Here we will demonstrate this result by employing a specific integral operator.

 Precisely, given a specific activation function~$\sigma$, the output of any neuron, for an input~$x \in \mathbb{R}^{d}$, can be expressed as~$\beta \sigma(\langle x, \omega \rangle + b)$, where~$\omega \in \mathbb{R}^{d}$ represents the weights, $b \in \mathbb{R}$ is the bias, and~$\beta \in \mathbb{R}$ is another weight factor in the outer layer.
 We consider a set~$G$ of parameters~$\theta := (\omega, b, \beta)$.
 This leads us to define the kernel: